qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 tagline
   | ``string``
   | A very short description of the game.
-This will show up on the store and
+This will show up on the catalog and
     in the game information screen.
 Up to 255 characters [#f2]_.

 description *(optional)*
   | ``string``
   | A free-text description of the game.
 Might include a summary, features
-    players might expect, and similar text to what is generally found in game stores.
+    players might expect, and similar text to what is generally found in the catalog.
 Up to 10,000 (ten thousand) characters [#f2]_.

 release_type *(recommended)*
   | ``string``
   | Tells players what kind of stability and polish they should expect from
     the cartridge.
-The default is ``regular``, which means a proper, stable and polished release.
+The default is ``regular``, which means a proper, stable, and polished release.

   Can be one of: